Rasadus03/cymbal-eats-DevSecOps-demo/README.md

 2. Install VSCode and install Gemini code assist extension on the IDE.
 For more details check [Gemini Code Assist plugin] (https://cloud.google.com/gemini/docs/codeassist/write-code-gemini)
 3. Once installed login on Gemini Code Assist using the user having a code assist subscription.
 4. Try it out by pressing on the Gemni Code assit icon ![Gemini Code Assist](gemini-code-assist.png)
 5. Setup code assist tools by enabling the desired connectors (Atlasian and Github) in the GCP Console.
-For more details check [Gemini Code Assist Tools] (https://cloud.google.com/gemini/docs/codeassist/tools-agents/tools-overview Code Assist tools) Navigate to the console and search for code assis then navigate to Agents and tools and start enabling the tools and authenticating over the enabled tools.
+For more details check [Gemini Code Assist Tools](https://cloud.google.com/gemini/docs/codeassist/tools-agents/tools-overview Code Assist tools) Navigate to the console and search for code assis then navigate to Agents and tools and start enabling the tools and authenticating over the enabled tools.

 **For setup Cloud Assist**

 1. In GCP Console navigate to the Admin for Gemini and enable cloud assist and assign subscription for the user.
-For more details, check the [setup-Gemini-Code-Assist] (https://cloud.google.com/gemini/docs/discover/set-up-gemini)
+For more details, check the [setup-Gemini-Code-Assist](https://cloud.google.com/gemini/docs/discover/set-up-gemini)
 2. Make sure to assign in the IAM role for the logged in user Gemini Cloud Assist User and Gemini for Google Cloud User

 **For setup Jira connection**